luizfelipelaviola/autodroid/docs/CODEBASE_STRUCTURE.md

 .husky: git hooks (please do not edit without using Husky CLI) .vscode: vscode configuration

+## Backend (packages/backend) Structure

 dist: contains the compiled files
 prisma: contains all the files related to the database managed by Prisma
+scripts: contains all the scripts related to the application

 src: contains all the files related to the application src/@types: global type definitions